 OLCF systems have traditionally supported full-system modeling and simulation workloads.
-This workload comprises bulk-synchronous, distributed memory applications using either strong or weak scaling.
+This workload comprises bulk-synchronous, distributed memory applications using strong and/or weak scaling.
 The smallest leadership job uses 20% of the nodes and applications are expected to scale up to the full system or, at least, the largest power-of-two number of processes that fits within the system.
 The interconnect needs to provide sufficient bandwidth for full system jobs.
 OLCF optimizes the parallel file system to handle large, streaming writes.
 Most applications (up to 90% of applications) write less than 15% of the aggregate accelerator memory per hour.
 On average, the system adds around 1.5x total accelerator memory to the parallel file system each day.
-The file size distribution is bimodal, with the vast majority of the files being small (\leq 32KiB) but the vast majority of the capacity is consumed by large files (\geq 1GiB).
+The file size distribution is bimodal, with the vast majority of the files being small (less than or equal to 32KiB) but the vast majority of the capacity is consumed by large files (greater than or equal to 1GiB).

-While traditionally all double precision, scientists are exploring the feasibility of exploiting lower-precision data types, either natively or using iterative refinement to regain full precision, to accelerate their ModSim workloads.
+While traditionally all double precision, scientists are exploring the feasibility of exploiting lowerprecision data types, either natively or using iterative refinement to regain full precision, to accelerate their ModSim workloads.
 This is in addition to the AI workload below.